Devolution FAQs Frequently Asked Questions

 • 10th January 2025: East Sussex, West Sussex and Brighton & Hove Councils submitted an expression of interest to join the priority devolution programme to the government.

-• 5th February 2025: Government announced the areas that will join the priority devolution programme, including Sussex & Brighton:
+• 5th February 2025: Government announced the areas that will join the priority devolution programme, including Sussex and Brighton.

-• Spring 2025: Devolution consultation on the plans, following which a ministerial decision will be taken whether to proceed with a Combined Authority.
+• Spring 2025: Devolution consultation on the plans and ministerial decision taken on whether to proceed with a Combined Authority.

 • Spring to Summer 2025: West Sussex authorities working collaboratively to develop and assess unitary options.
 Adur & Worthing Councils engage with staff, members, communities, and partners to ensure local perspectives inform the detailed plan and provide a long term vision for the future of our local area.
 West Sussex councils launch Sussex-wide engagement survey.

-• End of September 2025: Councils must develop and submit a detailed plan for how the new structures will help ensure the area is economically viable, provide better public services for residents and show how community views have shaped the plan.
+• End of September 2025: Councils must develop and submit a detailed business case for how the new structures will help ensure the area is economically viable, provide better public services for residents and show how community views have shaped the plan.
+To read the business case, see:

 • End of 2025 to early 2026: Ministers will consider proposals for the unitary authorities and the phasing of implementation of these with statutory consultations being undertaken on the first tranche of proposals.

-• 2026: Mayoral elections for Sussex as a region and decision to move to Mayoral Strategic Authority.
+• May 2026: Mayoral elections for Sussex as a region.

 • 2027: Elections for a new unitary shadow authority.